 At its heart, Inclusive Design is about empathic involvement of people in the creative process.
 In our work, we have looked to enhance co-creation and facilitate respectful, creative interaction, thereby ensuring that our project outputs and process are people-centred, and that our ideas provide benefit for all the recipients of a product, service or system.

 Design is at its most powerful and effective when it is inclusive, when it meets human need and addresses social concerns.
-We are constantly kept this philosophy in mind, and the work you see hopefully puts it into practice
+We have constantly kept this philosophy in mind, and the work you see hopefully puts it into practice.

 Creative Leaders Circle

 The Creative Leaders Circle is a coming together of people across all ages, abilities, genders, cultures, job titles and so forth, to envisage, enact and enable new models and pathways for global leadership.
 For those in leadership, aspiring leaders, and those who were never encouraged to be leaders.